nikkibudeanu/woofme/TESTING.md

 + On this project, the Incremental Testing method was used.

- Incremental testing approach was used for this project to find issues at an early stage and solve them.
+ An incremental testing approach was used for this project to find issues at an early stage and solve them.
 Please find these tests for each feature below.